MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/rest-apis.md

 Before using the REST APIs, understand:
 * The speech-to-text requests using the REST API can only contain 10 seconds of recorded audio.
 * The speech-to-text REST API only returns final results.
 Partial results are not provided.
 * The text-to-speech REST API requires an Authorization header.
 This means that you need to perform a token exchange to access the service.
-For additional details, see [Authorization]().
+For more information, see [Authorization](#authorization).

-## Authentication
+## Authorization

 Each request to either the speech-to-text or text-to-speech REST API requires an authorization header.
 This table illustrates which headers are supported for each service: